3-Bet Pot

 Start with a value core: JJ+, AJs+, KQs, AQ.
 These hands you 3-bet mainly for value.
 Mix in selective bluffs: suited connectors and ace-blocker hands like A2-A5 to exploit fold equity.
 Adjustments:

-1. Versus aggressive LAG opponents - widen your 3-bet and expect more 4-bet action; include stronger hands that can value-bet or call down.
+1. Versus aggressive LAG opponents, widen your 3-bet and expect more 4-bet action; include stronger hands that can value-bet or call down.

-2. Versus passive callers - tighten your value 3-bet range and reduce pure bluffs; favor hands with good post-flop playability if opponents call too often.
-Example: If an opponent calls 3-bets frequently, cut small pairs as 3-bet bluffs and add suited connectors that realize equity post-flop.
+2. Versus passive callers, tighten your value 3-bet range and reduce pure bluffs; favor hands with good post-flop playability if opponents call too often.
+Example: if an opponent calls 3-bets frequently, cut small pairs as 3-bet bluffs and add suited connectors that realize equity post-flop.

 Many players fold too much to large pre-flop 3-bets, so continue aggression when you have clear value or good bluffing opportunities.
 If called, play with initiative: continue with hands that have equity (draws, top pair) and with blockers that hinder opponents’ strong holdings.
 Avoid flatting marginal hands pre-flop only to surrender on the flop.
 Use flat calls only when you have a planned post-flop line or when stacks and reads justify multi-street play.